rhyslwells/Data-Archive/content/standardised/Gradient Descent.md

 ### [[Mini-batch gradient descent]]
 Stochastic Mini-batched descent is the fastest way (groups then does randomly).
 What is [[Mini-batch gradient descent]]?;; Is a compromise of [[Batch gradient descent]] and [[Stochastic Gradient Descent]].

+**What is the difference between batch gradient descent and stochastic gradient descent?**;; Batch gradient descent computes the gradient of the cost function using the entire training dataset in each iteration, while stochastic gradient descent updates the model's parameters based on the gradient of the cost function with respect to one training example at a time.
+Mini-batch gradient descent is a compromise, using a subset of the training data in each iteration.